ansys/pymapdl/doc/source/contribution_and_api/unit_testing.rst

 **Tests**

-You can opt to run the tests with the following configuration:
+You can opt to run the tests with this configuration:

 .. code:: python